Dark Mode

 Writing Dark Styles

 Add dark: variants alongside the light class.
-Use cn() from the shared utils for conditional merging.
+Use cn() for conditional merging.

 | Purpose | Light | Dark |